-SYNOPSIS: An expansive area of mid-level high pressure is forecast to result in
+Week-2.
+Another area of mid-level low pressure is forecast to persist in the

-Moderate risk of excessive heat for portions of California and the Southwest,
+Slight risk of heavy precipitation for portions of the Southeast and the

-Slight risk of excessive heat for portions of the Lower Mississippi Valley, the
+Moderate risk of heavy precipitation for portions of the Alaska Panhandle

 Slight risk of heavy precipitation for portions of the Alaska Panhandle and